Read more about our compliance index

 The Council Chamber has fixed rake seating for 88 with panel or presenter seating for 9.
 Each seat has push to talk microphone and four flat-screen TVs. allow for clear viewing.
 This is one of the numerous rooms that have the technology for live video conferencing.

-The intricately painted gold leaf adorns the perimeter of the ornate Princes Suite which is also located on the First floor.
+The intricately painted gold leaf adorns the perimeter of the ornate Princes Room which is also located on the First floor.
 The room can accommodate 30 classroom style and has an inbuilt screen and projector but is equally adept at hosting ornate dinners.
+The Carter, Bloomsbury, and Worcester Rooms make up the remainder of the First floor and offer alternative spaces from 12 boardroom in the Carter Room to 72 theatre style in the Worcester Room.

-On the second floor, three smaller rooms all suitable for ad boards and all can be used for video conferencing.
-Magill / Aldrich and Blake
+On the Second floor, three smaller rooms all suitable for ad boards, and all can be used for video conferencing.
+Magill / Aldrich and Blake.

 View more information on the venue